Open University History Department

 The Open University’s History department is keen to have more contact with its students, past, present, and indeed future.
 So this is what we hope will be the first in a regular series of digests about what we’re doing.
 We hope that you’ll be able to participate in some of our activities.

 More generally, you can keep up with OU history related news on the department’s blog: http://www.open.ac.uk/blogs/history/.
-We don’t want these digests to be one-way traffic, though.
-The department is keen to get your feedback on what we're doing, and to learn about what researches and projects you might be undertaking.
-Do let us know!
+Remember that the department is eager for your feedback on what we’re doing, and to learn about what researches and projects you might be undertaking.
+Do let us know! /p>

 Dr Stuart Mitchell